Riboviria: Disease

 Animal viruses in Riboviria include orbiviruses, which cause various diseases in ruminants and horses, including Bluetongue virus, African horse sickness virus, Equine encephalosis virus, and epizootic hemorrhagic disease virus.
 The vesicular stomatitis virus causes disease in cattle, horses, and pigs.
 Bats harbor many viruses including ebolaviruses and henipaviruses, which also can cause disease in humans.
 Similarly, arthropod viruses in the Flavivirus and Phlebovirus genera are numerous and often transmitted to humans.
 Coronaviruses and influenza viruses cause disease in various vertebrates, including bats, birds, and pigs.
 The family Retroviridae contains many viruses that cause leukemia, immunodeficiency, and other cancers and immune system-related diseases in animals.

 Plant viruses in the realm are numerous and infect many economically important crops.
-Tomato spotted wilt virus is estimated to cause more than 1 billion USD in damages annually, affecting more than 800 plant species including chrysanthemum, lettuce, peanut, pepper, and tomato.
+Tomato spotted wilt virus is estimated to cause more than US$1 billion in damages annually, and it infects more than 800 plant species, including chrysanthemum, lettuce, peanut, pepper, and tomato.
 Cucumber mosaic virus infects more than 1,200 plant species and likewise causes significant crop losses.
 Potato virus Y causes significant reductions in yield and quality for pepper, potato, tobacco, and tomato, and Plum pox virus is the most important virus among stone fruit crops.
-Brome mosaic virus, while not causing significant economic losses, is found throughout much of the world and primarily infects grasses, including cereals.
+Brome mosaic virus is found throughout much of the world and primarily infects grasses, including cereals, though it does not cause significant economic losses.

 Endogenization

-Many reverse transcribing viruses, called retroviruses, in Riboviria are able to become integrated into the DNA of their host.
-These viruses become endogenized as part of their replication cycle.
-Namely, the viral genome is integrated into the host genome by the retroviral enzyme integrase, and viral mRNA is produced from that DNA.
+Many reverse-transcribing viruses in Riboviria integrate their genome into the DNA of their host by means of the retroviral enzyme integrase.
+This endogenization is part of their replication cycle, as mRNA is produced from the integrated DNA.
 Endogenization is a form of horizontal gene transfer between unrelated organisms, and it is estimated that about 7–8% of the human genome consists of retroviral DNA.
-Endogenization can also be used to study the evolutionary history of viruses, showing an approximate time period when a virus first became endogenized into the host's genome as well as the rate of evolution for the viruses since endogenization first occurred.
+Endogenization can be used to study the evolutionary history of viruses as it shows an approximate time period when a virus first became endogenized into the host's genome as well as the rate of evolution for the viruses since endogenization first occurred.